dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 - Value-For-Value (Used in Podcasting 2.0 apps like Fountain)
 - Tipping (Used in Zion)

-These apps use a voluntary payment model, where any user can access the content, and then decide how much they want to pay in tips to reward the content creator.
+These apps use a voluntary payment model, where any user can access content for free, and then decide how much they want to pay in tips to reward the content creator.

 This leads to a situation where the majority of users are consuming the